 We first headed to Tomamu in the camper van we picked up at New Chitose Airport.
 "What?
 Aren't we staying at this hotel?!"
 (Nao-san)

-Editorial Department : There aren't many opportunities for the three of you to go skiing together, are there?
+Editorial team: It's not often that the three of you get to go skiing together, is it?

-Naoto Kono (hereinafter referred to as Naoto) : We did go to the nearby mountains (in Nozawa Onsen) for filming, but I think I went to Hokkaido with Katsu a few times.
+Naoto Kono (hereinafter, Nao-san): There were some mountains near Nozawa Onsen for filming.
+I think I went to Hokkaido with Katsu a few times.

-(Note) MCV is a ski unit that was mainly made up of the Kono Brothers and the Ueno Brothers, and was responsible for filming and video production.
+(Note) MCV = A ski unit centered around the Kono brothers and the Ueno brothers, which handled filming and video production.

-Nao-san : That was the only tournament I've ever participated in.
-It was my first time overseas, and even though I couldn't speak English, Kenji told me to exchange money in Hong Kong, where we were transiting.
-I thought, "I can't speak English," haha.
+Nao-san: That was the only competition I'd ever participated in.
+It was my first time overseas, and even though I couldn't speak English, Kenji told me to exchange money in Hong Kong where we were transiting.
+I thought, "I can't speak English!" (laughs).

-Nao-san : I went all the way to New Zealand and only did half-pipe skiing...
+Nao-san: I went all the way to New Zealand and only did halfpipe...

 ・・・